 - Ginger - Fresh ginger adds a hint of spice and peppery aroma.

 - Cumin Seeds - Add nutty, warm flavors.
-If you do not have whole cumin seeds you can also use ground cumin.
+If you do not have whole cumin seeds, you can also use ground cumin.

 - Rice Flour - Adding rice flour to the blended batter helps make the chilla crisp.
+You may substitute Rice flour with ¼ cup of poha.
+Simply grind the poha along with the mung dal.

 How to make Moong Dal Chilla